amandaguglieri/hackinglife/docs/penetration-testing-process.md

 | Rules of Engagement (RoE) |  Before the Kick-Off Meeting |
 | Contractors Agreement (Physical Assessments) | Before the Kick-Off Meeting |
 |  Reports | During and after the conducted Penetration Test |

+- Risk Assessment and Acceptance: Perform a risk assessment to understand the potential impact of the penetration test on the web application and the organization.
+Obtain management's acceptance of any risks associated with the testing process.
+-  Engagement Kick-off: Officially kick-off the penetration test, confirming the start date and timeline with the organization's stakeholders.
+Share the RoE and any other relevant details with the testing team.

 ### Information gathering